A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

 - XP is allocated, and encounters adjusted, to match the original AP levelling guidelines at fast advancement.
 - Encounters use the 1E Challenge Rating (CR) as their basis.
 Creature levels are usually the same as CR or 1 or 2 higher.
 Relatively low CRs tend to need to be raised more to work in 2E.

-## TO DO - EVERYTHING
+## TO DO
-  - all unique creatures
+  - most unique creatures
-  - xp & threat rating
+  - xp & threat rating & encounter balance
   - treasure by level

 ## Party Level and Target Allocation of Treasure